Kong/terraform-provider-konnect-beta/docs/resources/portal_snippet.md

 ### Optional

 - `description` (String)
 - `status` (String) Whether the resource is visible on a given portal.
-Defaults to false. must be one of ["published", "unpublished"]
+Defaults to unpublished. must be one of ["published", "unpublished"]
 - `title` (String) The display title of a snippet in a portal.
-- `visibility` (String) Whether a page is publicly accessible to non-authenticated users.
-Default: "private"
+- `visibility` (String) Whether a snippet is publicly accessible to non-authenticated users.
+If not provided, the default_page_visibility value of the portal will be used. must be one of ["public", "private"]

 ### Read-Only